OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log5_textures.md

 ~~~

-Always in the main function code, we can now send the texture coordinates to a brand new VBO :
+Always in the setup() function code, we can now send the texture coordinates to a brand new VBO :

 ~~~ JavaScript
 // define the texture coordinates